foc-me/local-indexed/readme.md

 * <a id="LDBIndexed.abort">LDBIndexed.abort(): void</a>

-    abort current transaction
+    Abort current transaction.

-    `LDBIndexed.upgrade()` is essentially a transaction that supports rollback operations
+    `LDBIndexed.upgrade()` is essentially a transaction that supports rollback operations.

     ```javascript
     import localIndexed from "@focme/local-indexed"